-You should regard yourself as the expert on your own mental state, but you should regard your psychiatrist as a wealth of knowledge on how to improve it.
-For this reason, you should never hesitate to ask questions — and to get you more accustomed to this process, we’ve compiled a list of questions that you should consider asking the first time you see your psychiatrist.
+You should regard yourself as the expert on your own mental state.
+However, you should regard your psychiatrist as a wealth of knowledge on how to improve it.
+For this reason, you should never hesitate to ask questions.
+To learn more about psychiatry services in West Virginia, call us today at 304.410.0082.

+Some medicines may leave you feeling tired or sick.
 It’s important to know just how your medicine will affect you, and this includes side effects as well as its main treatment power since they both have the potential to affect your quality of life.

 Plus, some medicines may cause more major, long-term side effects, such as increased risk of physical illness.
 Ask your psychiatrist about both short-term and long-term side effects, and if you’re not comfortable with the answer, you might want to consider asking the next question as well.

 You should always ask your psychiatrist to give you all your options so that you yourself, as the expert on your own mental state and desired quality of life, can weigh the pros and cons of each treatment.
 You may favor a more holistic approach, using treatments such as meditation, plant-based supplements, or even acupuncture—though these may not always be a substitute for medication.

 If you try a medicine and decide that it isn’t right for you—which is a definite possibility—you will want to know how stopping the treatment will affect you.
 Even if the answer is yes, it will cause dependency, this usually shouldn’t be regarded as a reason not to try the medicine.
 With proper monitoring and management of withdrawal symptoms, dependency can be dealt with somewhat easily.

 Just like you experience withdrawal when trying to get off a medication, some treatments may cause you to have withdrawal symptoms if you happen to miss a dose.
 This is something that you should consider if you have a particularly hectic schedule, or have had trouble sticking to treatments in the past.
 This may not be a problem if your medicine, like most anti-anxiety treatments, is taken based on need.

-Remember throughout that process that you know yourself — if something doesn’t feel right to you, be sure to tell your psychiatrist, and never hesitate to ask questions.
+Remember throughout that process that you know yourself.
+If something doesn’t feel right to you, be sure to tell your psychiatrist, and never hesitate to ask questions.